emora-chat/GRIDD/docs/parsing_to_logic_graph.md

 * Prepositional specifiers take the form `root(subject, object)` as in `I am in Georgia`.

-(B) All other copular verbs are maintained and result in the logical form `copula(subject, root)`, just like the second case of the `be` copular verb.
+(B) All other copular verbs are maintained and result in the logical form `copula(subject, root)`, just like the third case of the `be` copular verb.
+It may have a `cause` attachment, if one is given.
 For these cases, the specific copular verb is captured by an identifier rule such that it will be merged into the predicate.